Shetler Studios, 244 W. 54th St., 11th fl.

 was born in Denmark and raised in Israel where she served in the Israeli Army as a commanding officer.
 She is a founding producer of the New York Music Theatre Festival and MainStreet Musicals.
 Other producing credits include Rated P For Parenthood, The New York Times critics’ pick Handle With Care and Church & State, which will have 30 productions across the country by the end of 2019.
 Charlotte has directed at Berkshire Theatre Group’s Unicorn Theatre, Primary Stages, The Cell Theatre, Baltimore Playwrights' Festival, United Solo Festival, the Stage Door Playwrights Festival in Irvington, NY and Liederkrantz Opera.
 She is extremely proud to have directed the critically acclaimed Church & State at BTG, written by Jason Odell Williams.
 As an actress Ms. Cohn has performed on Broadway in La Boheme and Coram Boy.
 Regional highlights include - A.C.T.: Happy End, CENTERSTAGE: The Boys From Syracuse, The Murder of Isaac, PREMIERE STAGES: Las Cruces, NSMT: Nine.
 Charlotte is an Ovation Award Winner and was nominated for the Bay Area Critics’ Circle Award for her performance as ‘Hallelujah Lil’ in Happy End at A.C.T. www.charlottecohn.com

-has produced shows both on Broadway and Off-Broadway.
-These productions include, the critically acclaimed The Scottsboro Boys (nominated for 12 Tony Awards), The Pee Wee Herman Show, One Funny Mother; I’m Not Crazy!, Triassic Parq and Falling For Eve.
-Upcoming Broadway play American Son starring Kerry Washington.
+has produced shows both on Broadway and Off-Broadway, as well as music videos and film.
+Broadway productions include American Son starring Kerry Washington, the critically acclaimed The Scottsboro Boys (nominated for 12 Tony Awards), The Pee Wee Herman Show; off Broadway credits include One Funny Mother; I’m Not Crazy!, Triassic Parq and Falling For Eve.
 Randy has a BFA in Theater from Webster University and has performed in 11 Broadway shows/National Tours including: The Lion King, Kiss Me, Kate, Wonderful Town and Annie Get Your Gun.

 S. ASHER GELMAN